 A bowl of this Provencal Fish Stew like a tiny little trip to the Mediterranean.
 It’s unbelievably easy, but I would serve this to guests in a heartbeat.
 It’s hearty, but still so light and clean and simple.

 The saffron is optional mostly because of cost.
 Saffron is a wonderful but pricy spice – it’s made from the stamens of crocuses, which might not sounds delicious, but it adds a flavor that is at once elusive, rich aromatic, and deep.
-And even though it’s expensive, you will see that a little goes a long way – just a pinch of saffron adds so much dimension to the soup.
+And even though it’s expensive, you will see that a little goes a long way – just a pinch of saffron adds so much dimension to the soup, and any fish or seafood soup or stew.

 You can absolutely positively serve this Provencal Fish Stew as is, with no extra adornment other than the shredded basil.
 Traditionally in the South of France this type of fish stew or soup is served with rouille, which is a bread-thickened sauce featuring peppers and various seasonings.
 It comes together quickly and it definitely makes a fish stew dinner feel like a celebration.